 After the silvering process, the mirrors are covered in a protective coating to avoid chips in the reflection, and then polished.
 If the mirror polishing process isn’t done correctly, there could be waves in the glass which would cause distortion.

 Old silver-backed mirrors often have dark lines behind the glass, because the material was coated very thinly and unevenly, causing it to flake off, scratch or tarnish.
 After 1940, mirror manufacturers used the metal mercury because it spread evenly over the surface of the glass and did not tarnish.
 Distorted mirrors are okay for fun houses, but not for everyday use!

 Aluminum Coated Glass Mirrors

-For science & engineering, a precise reflection is required.
-Optical mirrors, also known as front surface or first surface mirrors, are coated in a multi layer automatic coater.
+Front surface mirrors, also known as first surface mirrors, are coated in a multi layer automatic coater.
+This helps to ensure that everything is perfectly even resulting in a flawless reflection.
 With a standard mirror, the reflection is from the back side, whereas with a first surface mirror the coating is on the face of the glass.

 As a result, it has no double image, giving a true reflection.
 After the aluminum layer is applied, a dielectric layer is added to prevent oxidation & scratching and further enhance the reflection for specific wavelengths.
 When this is finished, a laminate layer will be applied as protection during the shipping process.

 For science & engineering, a superior quality mirror is needed, with a precise reflection.
 With scientific grade mirrors, there is usually another chemical component added to strengthen the glass.
 For example, borosilicate glass is composed of silica and boron.
 This helps it withstand high temperatures!

 Throughout history, from 8,000 BC to present day, mirrors have held an important role in society.
 Originally used by the rich as a status symbol, to now- where mirrors are a commodity item for the masses, and even used in advanced technology and teleprompters!